hackmad/advent-of-code-2021/puzzles/day05.md

 222111....
 ```

 In this diagram, the top left corner is 0,0 and the bottom right corner is 9,9.
-Each position is shown as __the number of lines which cover that point__ or `.` if no line covers that point.
+Each position is shown as **the number of lines which cover that point** or `.` if no line covers that point.
 The top-left pair of 1s, for example, comes from `2,2 -> 2,1`; the very bottom row is formed by the overlapping lines `0,9 -> 5,9` and `0,9 -> 2,9`.

-To avoid the most dangerous areas, you need to determine __the number of points where at least two lines overlap__.
+To avoid the most dangerous areas, you need to determine **the number of points where at least two lines overlap**.
 In the above example, this is anywhere in the diagram with a 2 or larger - a total of `5` points.

-Consider only horizontal and vertical lines. __At how many points do at least two lines overlap?__
+Consider only horizontal and vertical lines. **At how many points do at least two lines overlap?**

-Your puzzle answer was `7085`.
+Your puzzle answer was `8111`.

 ### --- Part Two ---

-Unfortunately, considering only horizontal and vertical lines doesn't give you the full picture; you need to also consider __diagonal lines__.
+Unfortunately, considering only horizontal and vertical lines doesn't give you the full picture; you need to also consider **diagonal lines**.

 Because of the limits of the hydrothermal vent mapping system, the lines in your list will only ever be horizontal, vertical, or a diagonal line at exactly 45 degrees.
 In other words: